openSUSE/news-o-o/_posts/2011-07-16-opensuse-weekly-news-issue-184-is-out.markdown

         for the openSUSE conference](http://conference.opensuse.org/indico//conferenceDisplay.py?confId=2)!

 Watch this space for the write-ups on workshops and hack sessions and read [this
-        article about the BoF](https://news.opensuse.org/2011/06/14/opensuse-conference-and-rw-sessions-the-bof/) to find out how to best organize a team meeting!
+        article about the BoF](http://news.opensuse.org/2011/06/14/opensuse-conference-and-rw-sessions-the-bof/) to find out how to best organize a team meeting!

 **Send your Proposals**

-Once you™ve identified what you™d like to do at the conference, [send in a
+Once youâ€™ve identified what youâ€™d like to do at the conference, [send in a
         proposal](http://conference.opensuse.org/indico//conferenceDisplay.py?confId=2).
-Don™t worry about your skills and if you™re good enough, nor about if you can finance the trip.
-If you WANT to do it, that™s enough!
-We™ll provide support at the conference in leading the sessions and we also will have travel sponsorship available for those tight on mony, watch this space for news on that soon.
+Donâ€™t worry about your skills and if youâ€™re good enough, nor about if you can finance the trip.
+If you WANT to do it, thatâ€™s enough!
+Weâ€™ll provide support at the conference in leading the sessions and we also will have travel sponsorship available for those tight on mony, watch this space for news on that soon.